jcorrado76/ATLAS_Research/Mu_Analysis/README.md

+# Muon Analysis

-Given the physics main stream data jonathan burr generated: user.jburr:user.jburr.2017.JETM10 to select events passing HLTnoalgL1XE (30 for this case). triggers
+Given the physics main stream (2015-2017) data jonathan burr generated: user.jburr:user.jburr.201\d.JETM10
+Select events passing HLTnoalgL1XE (30 for this case). triggers

-This project will take the distributions of MET, in particular for CELL, and correct the distribution by weighting the fills to the histogram by the prescale divided by the efficiency at that value of MET.
+This project will take the distributions of MET, in particular for CELL, and correct the distribution by multiplying the frequency counts of each MET bin by the prescale for that event divided by the efficiency at that value of MET.

 Correct the L1XE30 data from Physics main.
 Divide by the efficiency and multiply by the pre-scale.
 Physics main here is the JburrJETM10

-Do it with the red efficiency fits, and try with the blue average.

-Create the distributions for cell met for the L1XE30 by dividing at event level. you can func->eval in denominator

-Plot those distributions on top of the appropriately normalized zerobias dsitributions (perhaps accounting for the prescale, although mincer said it was funny; just try normalizing and see what happens).
+Plot those distributions on top of the appropriately normalized zerobias distributions (perhaps accounting for the prescale, although mincer said it was funny; just try normalizing and see what happens).

 This macro will fill histograms of the zerobias MET data, as well as create the efficiency of L1 XE 30.